wq/wq.db/README.md

 Generic file manager.
 Supports using the same `FileField` for both images and files.
 Also includes a URL-driven thumbnail generator.

 #### [search]
-Utilities for searching and disambiguating models using the [identify] and [annotate] patterns.
+Views for searching and disambiguating models using the [identify] and [annotate] patterns.

 #### [vera]
-Reference implementation of the ERAV model, an extention to EAV with support for maintaining multiple versions of an entity.
+Reference implementation of the [ERAV] model, an extension to EAV with support for maintaining multiple versions of an entity.

 [wq]: http://wq.io
 [wq.db]: http://wq.io/wq.db